mcdaley/rest-api-design-guidelines/README.md

 A controller resource models a procedural concept.
 Controller resources are like executable functions, with parameters and return values, inputs, and outputs.
 Use a “verb” to denote controller archetype.
-In the examples below, the controller resource for accounts is block and the controller resource for cards is pin.
-Both block and pin are used to make changes to the Account and Card resources.
+In the examples below, the controller resource for trips is for the passenger to pay for the trip after being dropped off.

 ```
-// Block an account
-POST /accounts/{account_id}/block

-// Update a card’s pin
+// Pay for a trip after dropoff
-PUT /cards/{card_id}/pin
+POST /trips/{tripId}/pay
 ```

 ## Namespace